 Readers love my “Compass Points” email newsletter.
 Get your own below plus the “Connection Magic” Guide!

 Success!
 Now check your email to confirm your subscription.

 Elizabeth’s Note: As an entrepreneurial writer, I belong to a professional online membership group called Marketing Trailblazers.
 The members and group leaders are incredibly generous in sharing their tips, knowledge, and best practices, so it has been a wonderful way to keep up with the world of online business.
 One of my colleagues there, Luc […]

 From abject fear to utter joy and liberation After the horror of Jesus’s crucifixion, suffering, and death, as the disciples huddled in fear and disbelief, imagine how they felt when they first heard the joyful cry, “He’s Alive!”
 Our churches don’t often dwell on the awful time between the suffering and death of Jesus on […]

 Discover the impact and joy of personal, handwritten notes and letters

 Part of the joy of writing personal notes is the enticing array of beautiful handmade papers available from artists and stationers.
-In my writing, I’ve explored connection from lots of angles, but a recent online acquaintance has helped me connect with the earliest history of paper.
-I “met” John Gaudet on Google+.
-I happened to […]
+In my writing, I’ve explored connection from lots of angles, but an online acquaintance with Dr. John Gaudet has helped me connect with the earliest history of paper.
+Here’s John’s bio from his website […]